henry2004y/MGSolver/README.md

 ## Getting Started

 This code is completely in OOP.
-Choose the dimension you are aimed for, and start from:
+Choose the dimension you are aiming for, and start from:
 ```
 TestCycle.run;
 ```